medisp/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 3. Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:
+I had a baseline of good driving data from Udacity's hosted dataset.
+This includes nice center-lane driving without any drastic turns.
+I included driving data from going on the other side of the track:

 ![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+This helped follow much of the road and helped benchmark the model and see what improvements can be achieved from a modeling perspective.

+Following this, I recorded more data of specific problem areas that occur, such as when seeing different terrain and boundaries, dirt roads that might trick the model:

 ![alt text][image3]
 ![alt text][image4]
 ![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:
+I also collected data when the car intentionally had to turn to straighten out and follow the path.

 ![alt text][image6]
 ![alt text][image7]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the collection process, I had (8037 1597) = 9624 images/number of data points.
+I attempted to preprocess the images with image normalization, brightness normalization, histogram equalization, and affine transformations, but this actually caused my model to accidentally run off the rode, hence I discontinued use of this but included the code in this repo under image_utils.py.

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set.
+I used generators for making sure the model runs quickly without running out of memory for having loaded nearly 10k images at a time.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
 I used an adam optimizer so that manually training the learning rate wasn't necessary.
+The ideal number of epochs was 8 as evidenced by the loss curves between training and validation:

+![alt text][image8]